 Bones of the Foot: Tarsals, Metatarsals and Phalanges

-The bones of the foot can be divided into three categories:
+They can be divided into three groups:

-- Tarsals – A set of seven irregularly shaped bones.
-They are situated proximally in the foot, in the ankle area.
+- Tarsals – a set of seven irregularly shaped bones.
+They are situated proximally in the foot in the ankle area.

 The tarsal bones of the foot are organised into three rows; proximal, intermediate and distal.